SIST1C407/WiShield/README.md

 ```

 ## Tested Environment
-List all the hardware and software tested for the project.
+List all the hardware and software tested for running the project.

 + **Hardware**: AMD Ryzen 7 4700U